Plan Your Visit

 The Aquarium offers so many ways to create an educational, fun-filled day that will create lasting memories for every member of your family.

-Here are some tips that can help your family enjoy a magical experience:
+Here are some tips that can help your family enjoy their experience:

 - Upon your arrival, make sure to check out the Daily Events Schedule.
 There’s so much happening throughout the day that you’ll want to plan ahead to make sure you don’t miss an event that you’d like to see.

-- Familiarize yourself with our Aquatic Adventures and consider making reservations in advanced for those in which you’re interested.
+- Familiarize yourself with our Aquatic Adventures and consider making reservations in advance for those in which you’re interested.
 That way, you won’t risk getting shut out on the day of your visit.

 - If you’re interested in feeding the stingrays in our Ray Bay touch tank, consider doing so early in the day.
 To avoid overfeeding, our Aquarists monitor our rays’ food consumption, and once rays have eaten their daily maximum, no more food is available for feeding.
 (Additional fee applies)